isc-projects/kea/doc/sphinx/arm/hooks-rbac.rst

     ],
     ...

-One can do the opposite i.e. setting ony the "reject-commands" list.
+One can do the opposite i.e. setting only the "reject-commands" list.

 .. code-block:: javascript